-It’s natural for humans to want to focus on the bad.
+It’s natural for humans to focus on the bad.
 However, negativity can spread like wildfire through any busy office.
 During the course of the day, stop and acknowledge what has gone well.
 Call attention to an employee that went above and beyond, note the positive experiences or remind everyone about that grateful patient that makes everyone smile.

 Build up defenses against stress by prioritizing important office responsibilities.
 Multi-tasking is essential in any practice, but it is easy to let your endless obligations overwhelm you and your staff.
 Ensure that your team is managing and prioritizing their tasks on an hourly, weekly and monthly basis.
 Have them tackle the responsibilities that are most important first, when energy levels and focus points are at their highest.